Md-Alfaz-FP/Md-Alfaz-FP/README.md

 - 🎓 I recently graduated with a degree in [.Net Programmer] from [IsDB BISEW].
 - 💼 Currently, I'm seeking opportunities to grow and develop my skills as a junior programmer.
-- 💻 I have experience working with various programming languages, including [List of Programming Languages].
+- 💻 I have experience working with various programming languages, including [ C#, JavaScript/TypeScript, HTML/CSS, SQL (Structured Query Language)].
 - 🌟 I'm eager to learn new technologies and frameworks to expand my knowledge and stay up-to-date with industry trends.

 ## 🚀 Projects